HumanTree92/VENT_AdvertisingPack/README.md

-# VENT_AdvertisingPack
+# About VENT_AdvertisingPack:
-This is a Advertising Pack for Velociti Entertainment
+This is a Advertising Pack for Velociti Entertainment.

 # Steam Bio Info:
 1) Open the Steam Bio Info.txt